vpanait/powerx-homework/README.md

 This project was bootstrapped using Node.js + TypeScript + Express

+The task description can be found online at: https://powerxai.notion.site/Software-Engineer-c2d8095970d94e78a39f1abd86533939

 ## Getting Started

 In the project directory, you can run: